Symbolism of domes

 The symbolic meaning of the dome has developed over millennia.
 Although the precise origins are unknown, a mortuary tradition of domes existed across the ancient world, as well as a symbolic association with the sky.
-Both of these traditions may have a common root in the use of the domed hut, a shape which was translated into tombs and associated with the heavens.
+Both of these traditions may have a common root in the use of the domed hut, a shape which was associated with the heavens and translated into tombs.

 The mortuary tradition has been expressed in domed mausolea, martyria, and baptisteries.
 The celestial symbolism was adopted by rulers in the Middle East to emphasize their divine legitimacy and was inherited by later civilizations down to the present day as a general symbol of governmental authority.

 Origins

 The meaning of the dome has been extensively analyzed by architectural historians.
 According to Nicola Camerlenghi, it may not be possible to arrive at a single "fixed meaning and universal significance" for domes across all building types and locations throughout history, since the shape, function, and context for individual buildings were determined locally, even if inspired by distant predecessors, and meaning could change over time.